thanacpr-git/eks-upgrade/upgrade-data-plane.md

     ...
     ```

-11. After the upgrade is finish, the **Status** will change to "Active".
+12. After the upgrade is finish, the **Status** will change to "Active".
 The **AMI release version** will display the upgraded version.
 The process of the Data Plan upgrade has been completed.

     ![assets](/assets/dp-6-update-complete.jpg)

-12. Delete the PDBs and scale in the deployments to 1 pod
+13. Recall that the PDBs were configured before we upgrade the Data Plane for the purpose of zero-downtime.
+Unless we have requirements to preserve them, delete the PDBs.
     ```sh
     kubectl delete pdb frontend-pdb -n workshop
     kubectl delete pdb prodcatalog-pdb -n workshop
     kubectl delete pdb proddetail-pdb -n workshop
+    ````

+14. In addition, we scaled up the number of replicas of all deployments to 3 pods so that PDBs will have "ALLOWED DISRUPTIONS" greater than 1.
+Unless we have requirements to maintain 3 pods, scale in the deployments to 1 pod.
+    ```sh
     kubectl scale --replicas=1 deployment frontend -n workshop kubectl scale --replicas=1 deployment prodcatalog -n workshop kubectl scale --replicas=1 deployment proddetail -n workshop
     ```

+**Note** When we upgrade the Data Plane, if PDBs have "ALLOWED DISRUPTIONS" = 0 (for example, in this case, we did not scale up the number of replicas from 1 to make "ALLOWED DISRUPTIONS" be greater than 1), upgrading the Data Plan will never finish.
+Checking the number of nodes shows that they cannot be terminated, for example,
+    ```sh
+    node not terminted
+    ````

+The solution here is to scale up the number of replicas to make "ALLOWED DISRUPTIONS" be greater than 1 to achive zero-downtime.
+Or, delete PDBs and our application will be interrupt.